Director Sam Raimi joins MegaCon Orlando celebrity guest lineup - NewsBreak

 Residents question decision to discard dozens of books in recycling dumpster outside Brevard library

-BREVARD COUNTY, Fla -- Dozens of books were recently found in a dumpster outside a Brevard County library, and now some residents are asking why were they thrown away.
+BREVARD COUNTY, Fla. — Dozens of books were recently found in a dumpster outside a Brevard County library, and now some residents are asking why they were thrown away.
 A dumpster outside a Brevard County library was found to be filled with dozens of books.
-Some locals asked why they...
+Some locals asked why...

 Two arrests made in Brevard County elder abuse case